- 1 All Injuries Cost Money and Diminish Your Workforce

 Whichever kind of factory you work in, fire safety is important, whether you’re protecting the workers or the materials and the machinery.
 One of K&D’s experts will be more than happy to advise where automatic fire curtains would prove most effective in the event of a fire.

-That’s all we have time for today.
-We hope this blog post has proven interesting and useful for any readers interested in fire safety.
 If you have any questions about our automatic fire curtains, or any of our other products, please get in touch.